flynx/XMPGen/README.rst

       --no-search-output  if set, this will disable searching for RAW files, and XMPs will be stored directly in the OUTPUT directory.
       --group-threshold=THRESHOLD
-                          precentage of elements unique to a level below which the level will be merged with the next one (default:
+                          percentage of elements unique to a level below which the level will be merged with the next one (default:
                           "5").
       --traverse-dir-name=TRAVERSE_DIR